ofiore/Thesis/MeetingNotes.md

 # Meeting Notes 7/5
-Can put equations in plain text
++ Can put equations and explanations in the text block of Rmd files (not in the R blocks).
-Fix the Rmd files
++ Fix the Rmd files
-ReadMe in code section that explains what every section does Come up with alternative to "race effect"
++ ReadMe in code folder to explain what each Rmd file does.
++ Come up with alternative to "race effect"
-What is probability reperesented by threshold, what is threshold for probability Dont need sub sub sections for methods but can for data and results
++ What is probability reperesented by threshold, what is threshold for probability
++ Dont need sub sub sections for methods but can for data and results